What is Vulnerability Management?

 The industry-standard format for ranking and categorizing software vulnerabilities is the Common Vulnerability Scoring System (CVSS).
 CVSS is used by cybersecurity organizations and vendors to catalog and communicate the details of a security vulnerability, including how the vulnerability can be exploited and its complexity, as well as the potential impact of a successful exploit.
 This is then converted into a severity score from 0-10.

 The National Vulnerability Database (NVD) uses the CVSS format in its database of common vulnerabilities and exposures (CVEs).
 The CVE program uniquely identifies known vulnerabilities in a centralized, searchable database so that individuals and organizations can make sure their devices and software are fully patched (or that mitigations are in place) against known attack vectors.
-Checking for CVEs for the products you use should be part of your vulnerability management process.
+Checking for CVEs for the software and systems you use should be part of your vulnerability management process.

 Vulnerability management vs. vulnerability assessment

 Vulnerability assessment is not the same thing as vulnerability management.
 Vulnerability assessment is the first step in the vulnerability management process, but can be performed as a standalone, once-off task for a project, application, or system.
+Meanwhile, vulnerability management is an ongoing process for discovering and remediating vulnerabilities.

-Supply chain security is critical in modern software development — documented supply chain attacks (including the notorious SolarWinds incident that resulted in tens of thousands of businesses being exposed to vulnerabilities) are a risk for all businesses that rely on third-party software and libraries, as well as the customers that they serve.
+Supply chain security is critical in modern software development because documented supply chain attacks (including the SolarWinds incident that resulted in tens of thousands of businesses being exposed to vulnerabilities) are a risk for all businesses that rely on third-party software and libraries, as well as the customers that they serve.

 When a security vulnerability is identified, the relevant party should be immediately notified so that they can take ownership and ensure that it is addressed.
 Advanced solutions can break container images down to the composing layer, identifying whether vulnerabilities belong to the base image or the application layer.
 This makes it easy to determine which team is responsible for the vulnerability so they can remediate quickly.

-Providing full coverage for your SDLC in a cloud environment requires a cloud-first approach that unifies each tool.
+Providing full coverage for your SSDLC in a cloud environment requires a cloud-first approach that unifies each tool.
 Traditional cybersecurity tools that handle each task individually do not provide complete visibility or coverage in cloud-native environments, and do not integrate directly with cloud platforms to monitor for misconfigurations on the platform itself that may introduce a vulnerability.

 When choosing a CNAPP, you should compare the features that allow for collaboration across your teams through a unified web interface, and make sure that it includes active detection and response automation so that security incidents are dealt with immediately.
 Once an attack vector is closed off, an investigation and re-assessment of the remediation and mitigation measures can take place.